 DDA's Coordination of Community Services staff provides technical assistance and support on an ongoing basis to CCS providers and provide specific remediation recommendations on identified issues.
 Based on the identified issues, a variety of remediation strategies may be used including conference call, letter, in person meeting, and training.
-Remediation efforts wil ll be documented in the provider's file with the DDA ii.
+Remediation efforts will be documented in the provider's file with the DDA.

+ii.
 Remediation Data Aggregation

-Remediation-related Data Aggregation and Analysis (including trend identification) Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-☐ State Medicaid Agency □ Weekly
+Remediation-related Responsible Party (check Frequency of data Data Aggregation and each that applies): aggregation and Analysis (including analysis trend identification) (check each that applies): ☐ State Medicaid Agency □ Weekly c.
+Timelines

 X Operating Agency ☐ Monthly

 ☐ Sub-State Entity X Quarterly

 ☐ Other ☐ Annually

 Specify:

 ☐ Continuously and

 Ongoing

 ☐ Other

 Specify: